Quantum Monte Carlo study of the bond- and site-diluted transverse-field Ising model: Results

 \section{Results}

-In this section we first present the quantum phase diagram of the bond- and site diluted TFIM obtained by the intersections of Binder ratios.
+In this section we first present the quantum phase diagram of the bond- and site-diluted TFIM obtained by the intersections of Binder ratios.
 Then we focus on the critical exponents $\beta$ and $\nu_{\mathrm{av}}$ extracted from the scaling of the order parameter at the critical point.
 Finally the Griffiths phase close to the phase boundaries is investigated using distributions of the local susceptibility.
 We consider linear system sizes of up to $L=64$, \ie, 4096 spins.
 We use the beta doubling method described above to check for each system size that thermal fluctuations are negligible.
 Temperature convergence turned out to vary throughout the phase diagram.
 While a temperature of $\beta = 1/T = 2^{5}$ is sufficient for small $h$ at the percolation threshold $p=p_c$, we need temperatures of the order of $\beta = 2^{10}$ coming from the limit of the pure TFIM for $p<p_c$.
 Close to the multi-critical point ($h = h_c(p_c), p=p_c$), temperatures of up to $\beta = 2^{14}$ are necessary.
 The number of disorder realisations per data point ranges from a few hundred to tens of thousands depending on the inverse temperature $\beta$ and the system size $L$.
+Raw data as well as processed data are provided in Ref.~\cite{RawData}.